apollographql/apollo/docs/source/tutorial/production.md

 ### Check and publish with the Apollo CLI

 It's time to publish our schema to Graph Manager!
 First, start your server in one terminal window by running `npm start`.
-In another terminal window, run:
+In another terminal window make sure that you are in 'server' directory (run cd start/server if not), then run:

 ```bash
 npx apollo service:push --endpoint=http://localhost:4000